mariuszkuswik/KCNA/README.md

 **Control mechanisms**: Kubernetes provides several ways to manage and control egress traffic:
 - **Network Policies**: These allow you to define rules specifying which external endpoints pods can access.
+  -You can define Ingress rules (permitted traffic entering a pod) -You can define Egress rules (permitted traffic to exit a pod)
 - **Egress Gateways**: Often implemented using service mesh solutions like Istio, these direct outbound traffic through a specific proxy before reaching its destination.
 - **NAT (Network Address Translation)**: Used to handle outgoing connections from pods to external networks.